user-a970/python-oop-pricing/01 First Implementation/README.md

 ### Monte Carlo Simulation
 A Monte Carlo Simulation just means that the simulations use random numbers (the term originated from the Monte Carlo Casino in Monaco).
-Monte Carlo simulation is an extremely powerful technique, and there are often many problems where it is the only reasonable approach currently available.
+Monte Carlo simulation is an extremely powerful technique, and there are often many problems where it's the only reasonable approach currently available.
 The Model uses random (Gaussian) numbers to simulate the diffusion of some measured quantity.

 ### The Model